Ayesha-Ahmed07/PakVel/README.md

 PakVel is a mobile app that connects travelers with local brokers across Pakistan to plan and book trips.
 Travelers can browse broker itineraries, book self-guided trips, chat directly with brokers in real time, check the weather for their destination, and get suggestions from a built-in AI travel assistant.
 Brokers get their own dashboard to manage listings, respond to booking requests, and track their trips.

-This repository contains both halves of the project: the mobile app and the backend API that powers it.

 ---

 ## Repository structure